Colorado Mycological Society Bylaws

 Article V – Officers and their Election

-The officers of the Society shall be recommended by a duly appointed Nominating Committee and elected by a majority vote of the membership at the annual meeting in October.
-The Board of Directors may determine a system for accepting proxies or for electronic voting by members.
+The officers of the Society shall be recommended by a duly appointed Nominating Committee whose recommendations shall be announced at the September meeting, at which time the presiding officer will call for additional nominations by the members present.
+Ballots will be provided by email or post within seven days, and voting will commence at that time.
+Voting will cease at the end of the month, with officers elected by simple majority of those voting.
+Results will be announced at the October meeting; by email or post; and on the website.
 Term of office shall be for one year beginning after the election and lasting until the following election.
 The President may not immediately succeed himself or herself.
 The President-Elect, when that office is filled, shall succeed to the presidency; if the office was not filled, a President shall be nominated and elected from the membership.
 The officers of the Society shall be the President, President-elect (when applicable), Vice President, Secretary, and Treasurer, where multiple roles may be filled simultaneously by one person (i.e. President, Vice-President or President-elect and Secretary or Treasurer, or Vice-President and President-elect, or Secretary and Treasurer).
 The officers, together with up to two persons elected by the membership, and one other member, appointed by the President and approved by the Board of Directors, shall constitute the full Board of Directors.
 The last two past Presidents shall be ex-officio members of the Board.
 In the event of the death, resignation or inability of a director to perform the duties of office, the Board of Directors shall select a successor for the remainder of the term.

 Article VI – Board of Directors